Physics-of-Nanostructures/Physics_of_Nanostructures/README.md

 ## Structure
 ### Python
-The Python tools are bundled in a Python package named "fna" that can be installed as a whole.
+The Python tools are bundled in a Python package named "fnatools" that can be installed as a whole.

 ### Matlab
 The Matlab tools is a collection of Matlab files that is useful to include to the Matlab search path.